junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 mkdir packages\client
 ```

-`pnpm` handling project workspaces by reading the config from `pnpm-workspaces.yaml`
+`pnpm` handling project workspaces by reading the config from `pnpm-workspaces.yaml`, so you need to create it and fill with the content below.

 ```yaml
 # pnpm-workspaces.yaml